andressaabreuzup/crystal-typescript-api-stack/docs/about.md

 Eliminate the complexity to generate the infrastructure you need to expose an API.
 Now you can focus on coding Lambdas that execute the business rules.

-From an OpenAPI Contract, you have the generation of the necessary infrastructure below:
+From an OpenAPI Contract, you have the necessary infrastructure below:

 - API Gateway;
 - Lambdas (each endpoint generate one different Lambda);